vaclav2016/xmppredis/README.md

 How act this example?

-1. PHP push message to queue 'out_testbot' in REDIS
+1. PHP push message to queue `out_testbot` in REDIS
-2. xmppredis, as 'out_testbot' queue subscriber, pickup message from queue
+2. xmppredis, as `out_testbot` queue subscriber, pickup message from queue
 3. xmppredis parse and send message to somebody@a35a17e05e4z6vxdl.onion

-So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application.
+So, if You want receive jabber-messages via xmppredis - You must execute `SUBSCRIBE in_testbot` in your application.

-## xmppwebauth
+## XmppWebAuth

-Implements authorization via jabber.
-See xmppwebauth/README.md for details.
+Implements authorization via jabber without keeping password into database.
+See [description](xmppwebauth/README.md) for details.

 ## Xmppredis run and configuration